caraya/rivendellweb-wptheme/README.md

 We do this to make sure that users don't need to tweak the HTML/PHP and CSS directly.

-### AMP compatibility

-What, if anything do we need to do to make sure the site is AMP-ready?
+## TODO List

+### Convert the SASS code to PostCSS

+Most if not all the functionality available to SASS/SCSS is available as PostCSS plugins or directly in browsers.
+I don't see a reason not to use PostCSS in the build process.

 ## Credits